Questions about working with us? Here are some of the most common questions that jobseekers have:

 When can I expect you to call me?

-At Staffworks we like to go by the motto: “the more the better.”
-Our recruiters enjoy staying in touch with the job seekers that they meet with.
-Your recruiter will contact you whenever there is a development or when something takes place that you should be made aware of.
-Feel free to reach out to your Staffworks recruiter for a status update if you have not heard from them for several days in a row.
-Remember, it is the main responsibility of the job seeker to keep in touch with the recruiter as to their availability for work, address changes or employment updates.
+Your recruiter will contact you whenever there is a new development that you should be made aware of.
+Feel free to reach out to your recruiter for a status update if you have not heard from them for several days in a row.
+Please keep your recruiter informed regarding your work availability, address changes or employment updates.

 When should I discuss my salary expectations during an interview?

-Salary expectation should be discussed during the recruiter interview at Staffworks’ office.
-By discussing your expectations, we understand what it is you are looking for and can do a better job of pre-screening opportunities that may be a match for you.
+You should discuss your salary expectations during your registration interview with your recruiter.
+This helps us better understand what you are looking for when we pre-screen opportunities that may be a match for you.
 As a note, it is suggested that you do not bring up the topic of compensation during an initial interview with a potential employer.
+What else should you tell your recruiter?

 What is the minimum wage; is there such thing as a “Foreigner’s Wage”?

 There is no such wage as a “foreigner’s wage”.
 Someone who comes from abroad, is new to Canada or on a working VISA is NOT expected to accept less than the legally established General Minimum Wage.
-In Ontario, the General Minimum Wage as of January 2014 is $10.25/hour.
-For updated information please go to: http://www.labour.gov.on.ca/english/es/pubs/guide/minwage.php
+In Ontario, the General Minimum Wage as of January 2018 is $14.00/hour.
+Click here to be redirected to Ontario’s Employment Standards Act for more information.